LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

 * obj: gives the name of the ELF object containing the code address

 * fn: gives the name of the function containing the code address

+* dir: gives the source directory associated with the name specified by <file>.
+Note the current implementation often does not put anything useful in this field.

 * file: gives the name of the source file containing the code address